awsdocs/amazon-transcribe-developer-guide/doc_source/getting-started-cli.md

 + Be familiar with the AWS CLI\.
 For more information, see [Step 2: Set up the AWS Command Line Interface \(AWS CLI\)](setup-asc-awscli.md)\.

 + Have a speech file in \.WAV or \.MP4 format that is stored in an S3 bucket that has the proper permissions\.
-For more information about required permissions, see [Permissions Required for Audio Transcription](access-control-managing-permissions.md#auth-role-permissions)\.

 To transcribe text, you have to provide the input parameters in a JSON file\.